History specific paper, visual, active and interactive resources

 To create QR codes to give students a quick way to access links try: http://www.qrstuff.com

-If you want an alternative to powerpoint, why not try creating a Prezi (not to be confused with a pretzel).
-Nearpod is another effective device (see above).
+If you want an alternative to powerpoint, why not try creating a Prezi.
+Nearpod is another effective application (see above).

 Teachers are increasingly making their own videos to embed on YouTube or elsewhere.
 I have just started doing this myself and have used VideoScribe but there are lots of alternatives.